DanielLarsenNZ/examples/appserviceplan-scale-afd/README.md

 Plans beyond the Premium SKU limit of 30 instances has been problematic in the past.
 Azure Traffic Manager (a DNS Load Balancer) is unable to distinguish between separate App Service Plans in the same region.

-These problems are resolved with a new service called Azure Front Door, a global HTTP load-balancer service used by Microsoft services including Xbox, Skype, Bing, Office 365 and Azure DevOps.
+These problems are resolved with **[Azure Front Door]**, a global HTTP load-balancer service used by Microsoft first-party services including Xbox, Skype, Bing, Office 365 and Azure DevOps.
 With Front Door a single frontend can scale to 3,000 instances of a P3v2 plan, as well as many additional benefits
 including: